GiovineItalia/Gadfly.jl/doc/index.md

 Ordering of layers can be controlled with the `order` keyword.
 A higher order number will cause a layer to be drawn on top of any layers with a lower number.
-If not specifiel, default order for a layer is 0.
+If not specified, default order for a layer is 0.

 ```{.julia execute="false"}
 plot(layer(x=rand(10), y=rand(10), Geom.point, order=1),